CindyJS/website/src/pages/docs/cindygltutorial/index.md

 Once you know some CindyScript and understood the colorplot command, [you are ready to create your own HTML applets](creatingapplets.html).

-# Feedbackloops
+# Reading and Writing Textures

+[In the third part of the tutorial](textures.html) you will learn how to read from textures, or the webcam, how write to textures and you will generate applications that use feedback loops.

--- to be done --
+*-- to be done --*

 # GPGPU computations

--- to be done --
+*-- to be done --*

 # Stereographic projections

--- to be done --
+*-- to be done --*

 # Example-Gallery